Protocol Overview

 Reference variables with {{VARIABLE_NAME}}:

 Variables are replaced with their values at runtime.
-If a variable is not provided, it's replaced with an empty string.
+If a variable is not provided, the placeholder is kept as-is.

 Next Steps